 - if you’re not moving fast enough and need to make adjustments.

+Purchase or create a professional plan template.
 If you have or wish to have your own business, then next is the business plan.
-After you’ve completed writing down goals, start working page by page on a business plan.
+After you’ve completed writing down goals, start working page by page on a professional business plan.
 We did a very detailed, in depth plan which we worked on A LOT over a period of three months.
-We even guessed at and plugged in the numbers it asks for.
+Due to our lack of experience, it was necessary to guess at a lot of the numbers our plan asked for.
 (We purchased a plan online through BusinessPlanPro.)

 This is actually a very fun exercise as you will see when you get into it.
 You gain so much clarity of intention and are able to really focus on your outcome when it’s done.
 Raise your focus to a successful path and make it happen!